 You should already have worked through the previous (one-octave scales) page.

 First, build up to two-octave scales one hand at a time.

 Now go on to tackle two-octave scales, hands together.

 Many pupils go wrong half-way through two-octave scales, where the fingering pattern starts again.
 Pupils try to get over this by trial and error – ‘taking a run at it’ and hoping for the best.
 This is not an efficient way to learn.

 Here's the two-octave C major scale with the hand-over zone highlighted.

 Musicarta tackles the problem head on with a scale practice pattern for Group One scales (C, G, D, A, and E) called ‘From Middle Thumbs’.
 You learn the two-octave scales from the spot where things usually go wrong – the middle of the two-octave scale where the thumbs play together – so you know the hardest part best of all.

-Here's the teaching video.
+Here's the full-length teaching video.

-Optionally, work through the old audio build-up.
+Optionally, work through the steps one at a time.